Becoming a Clinical Supervisor FAQs

 “It is incredibly rewarding seeing new students return from college with a renewed interest in their work and I guarantee your staff will be more enthusiastic and committed once they have a goal in sight.”
 Read Wendy Taylor’s blog about the benefits of training student veterinary nurses

-I want to become a clinical coach.
+I want to become a clinical supervisor.
 What do I do next?

 In order to train veterinary nurses, veterinary practices have to first be approved as either a Training and Assessment Practice (TP) or an Auxiliary Training Practice (aTP,) by an Approved Centre (Primary Centre).
 If your practice is not an approved TP or aTP, read more about the approval process.

-If you would like to become a Clinical Coach, please contact us for more information.
+If you would like to become a Clinical Supervisor, please contact us for more information.

-I am a clinical coach and want to develop my role.
+I am a clinical supervisor and want to develop my role.
 What can I do?

-We run an annual Clinical Coach Congress, which is the largest event of its kind, dedicated exclusively to supporting clinical coaches that are training student veterinary nurses in practice.
+We run an annual Clinical Supervisor Congress, which is the largest event of its kind, dedicated exclusively to supporting clinical supervisors/coaches that are training student veterinary nurses in practice.

 During the congress you will be able to listen to a jam packed timetable of relevant talks, as well as gain lots of best practice information and tips on coaching/mentoring students.
-Not only this, but attending both days of congress achieves 12 hours of CPD!
+Not only this, but attending congress achieves 7 hours of CPD!

-Clinical Coach Congress may be particularly useful if you’re new to the role of a clinical coach and looking for some guidance, or if you’re more experienced and looking to develop your role further and discuss ideas with fellow clinical coaches.
+Clinical Supervisor Congress may be particularly useful if you’re new to the role of a clinical supervisor and looking for some guidance, or if you’re more experienced and looking to develop your role further and discuss ideas with fellow clinical supervisors/coaches.

 Book your place today